pmpu/moodtapes-mobile/README.md

 # moodtapes-mobile
-Mobile client for moodtapes service written using Qt and material-qml.
+Mobile client for moodtapes service written using Qt and qml-material.
 About moodtapes
 ---------------
 Read at